will-0/willhalfpenny.me/docs/about.markdown

 ## Commenting and feedback

-I am yet to set up a mechanism for this, but if you would like to get in touch please reach out to me on [LinkedIn](https://www.linkedin.com/in/willhalfpenny/).
+If you would like to get in touch please reach out to me by email at (hello@willhalfpenny.me)[mailto:hello@willhalfpenny.me], or through [LinkedIn](https://www.linkedin.com/in/willhalfpenny/).
 Thanks!